 Customer receivables are recorded as receivables and revenues at their original invoice amount.
-Management has determined no allowance for uncollectible accounts necessary as of April 30, 2019 and 2018.
+Management has determined no allowance for uncollectible accounts is necessary as of April 30, 2020 and 2019.
 A receivable is considered to be past due if any portion of the receivable balance is outstanding for more than 40 days.